Personal Development Theme

 Option 1: CWILT (Modular)

 Courses offered in the CWILT (pronounced “quilt”) option are described in the Academic Programs section, under General Studies (GES125, GES130, and GES160), Biblical and Theological Studies (THE201), and in the various departments offering Contemporary Western Life and Thought (L) courses.
 The first two courses, taught by an interdisciplinary team of faculty, introduce students to Western cultural heritage and the fine arts.
 Lectures are supplemented by small-group discussions in both classes.
 Understanding and appreciation of the arts are enhanced through visits to galleries and attendance at concerts and plays.
-College Writing is designed to introduce students to researching and writing in the college setting.
+Inquiry Seminar is designed to introduce students to researching and writing in the college setting.
 In the second year of courses, Christian Theology undertakes the investigation of central themes of the Christian faith.
 A course from the Contemporary Western Life and Thought category engages students with the history of the past two centuries of Western life and thought so that they have a more complete understanding of how Western culture is related to other global perspectives.

 Option 2: The Humanities Program (Integrated)